 - Transaxillary – With this option, the incision is made in the armpit.
 The implant is then “tunneled” to the breast and placed there.
 The great advantage of this method is that the scar in the armpit is almost never visible.
 This option also allows Scottsdale women to breastfeed in the future.
 But there are some drawbacks to this method as well, including a slight increase in the chance of breast implant asymmetry.

 - Inframammary – In this method, the incision is made underneath the fold of the breast to reduce scar visibility.
 This method also allows for easier access in the future if the patient wants to replace the implants and also allows patients to breastfeed in the future.
-However, as you may have guessed, the main drawback to this option is that it leaves the scar visible in certain apparel.
+However, as you may have guessed, the main drawback to this option is that it leaves the scar visible when no clothing is being worn.

 Every patient wants to get fabulous results from their breast augmentation.
 Scottsdale patients who work with Dr. Meger have received some of the most incredible and natural-looking breast implants.
 Make sure you call us at (602) 957-6000 to find out more and to get your first consultation scheduled.